Docs

 Schema

-The plugin requires 3 additional fields in the user table.
+The plugin requires 1 additional fields in the user table and 1 additional table to store the two factor authentication data.

 Options